Now that licenses and permissions are managed on Salesforce, we can discuss settings in the Maven Documents application.

-To try out Maven Documents, you must have a valid Microsoft or Google user account with an appropriate email address.
+To try out Maven Documents, you must have a valid Microsoft or Google user account and a connected email address.

 Sections are collapsed by default, but once you click on them, the content of the section becomes visible.

-Enter the Subscription ID.
+Enter the AMP Subscription Id.
 You provide this value to prove the Azure or Google subscription.
 The subscription is vital for Maven Documents to function if you work with Word or Excel templates.

-You get the Subscription ID from Maven Mule.
+You get the AMP Subscription Id from Maven Mule.
 Contact your administrators to determine the required value.

 b.
 Click Edit.
 The content of the fields on the page becomes editable.